Smart Lock Audio Recognition

 You can set the max record time setting by clicking on the Capture Settings.
 We recommend for each set up similar events collect about 60 to 120 seconds of data.

-SensiML DCL User Interface Device Capture Record Settings
+SensiML Data Studio User Interface Device Capture Record Settings

 Once you are happy with the capture settings, click save and then press “Start Recording”.
 We recommend you record only one specific event per recording and name your captured files accordingly.
 This makes it easier to organize your files and find audio events that are mislabeled.